How to Change Windows 11 Password via Command Prompt

 $UserAccount | Set-LocalUser -Password $PasswordSummary

-You can change your Windows 11 password using the Settings app for a simple experience or use Command Prompt and PowerShell for faster, administrative control.
-Always ensure you use a unique, complex password to keep your system secure.
-If you use a Microsoft account, remember that your password is managed through your online Microsoft account profile.
+You can change your Windows 11 password using the Settings app for simplicity, or Command Prompt and PowerShell for faster administrative control.

-If you have forgotten your password, you cannot simply change it.
-You must use the ‘I forgot my password’ link on the sign-in screen to reset it.
-For Microsoft accounts, you will need to verify your identity via email or phone.
-Local accounts require answering security questions set during account creation.
+If you’ve forgotten your Windows 11 password, you can’t change it directly; instead, you must use the ‘I forgot my password’ option on the sign-in screen to reset it.

 Was this guide helpful?